griswoldbar/hashtive_record/README.md

 hashtive_record
 ===============

-ORM underpinned by a hash rather than a database
+ORM underpinned by a hash rather than a database.